chainguard-dev/edu/content/chainguard/chainguard-images/reference/jdk/_index.md

 <!--getting:end-->

 <!--body:start-->
-## Use it
+## Java Application Example

+This section outlines how you can build a Java application with the Chainguard JDK Image.

-Create a simple Java class
+Start by creating a sample Java class named `HelloWolfi.java`:

 ```sh
 cat >HelloWolfi.java <<EOL